 Waiver of Notice.
 A Member may waive notice of any meeting before, at, or after such meeting.
 The attendance of a Member at a meeting shall constitute a waiver of notice of such meeting, except where a Member attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not appropriately called or convened.

 Section 2.
 Order of Business.
-The Leadership has the authority to make procedural decisions in conducting the business of the AAC as long as the procedures are transparent and improve the effectiveness of the AAC.
+The Leadership has the authority to make procedural decisions in conducting the business of Team USA AC as long as the procedures are transparent and improve the effectiveness of Team USA AC.
 At a minimum, actions and elections at a Meeting of the Members shall follow: 1) motions, 2) seconds, 3) discussions, and 3) calls to vote.

 Section 4.
 Quorum.
 A quorum is established when a simple majority of Members eligible to vote at the meeting is present when the meeting is called to order.